zdebruine/RcppML/README.md

 All functions are written entirely in Rcpp and RcppEigen.

-## C++ API:
+## Rcpp/Eigen Header Library:

-An object-oriented API provides object-oriented access to NMF and clustering classes in C++:
+An object-oriented API provides access to NMF and clustering classes in C++, with full support for both sparse and dense matrices.

 ## Installation